 Applications for a position on this programme as a specialist trainee in orthodontics will be made through the national recruitment process, which is likely to be advertised in the British Dental Journal.
 We will also accept university-based applications from international applicants, followed by shortlisting and interviews of selected candidates.

-There are usually eight positions for home students: one each in Taunton, Yeovil, Plymouth, Portsmouth and Exeter, and three opportunities in Bristol/Bath.
+There are usually eight positions for home students: one each in Taunton, Yeovil, Dorchester, Portsmouth and Exeter, and three opportunities in Bristol/Bath.
 There is also the opportunity for three overseas students in Bristol/Bath.

 The programme is broadly divided between academic modules, treatment of patients under close supervision and a research project.